travigd/documentation/dotnet-api/3.1.0/users.md

 ---
 title: "User Management"
 section: ".NET API"
-version: "3.1.0 (pre-release)"
+version: "3.1.0"
 ---

 The Event Store Client API includes some helper methods that use the HTTP API to allow for the management of users in the system.
-This document will describe the methods found in the UserManager class (in addition to the XML docs already on it).
+This document will describe the methods found in the UsersManager class (in addition to the XML docs already on it).
 Note all methods in this class are async.

 ## Methods

 ### Create a User

-Creates a user, the credentials for this operation must be a member of the $admins grouo
+Creates a user, the credentials for this operation must be a member of the $admins group

 ```csharp
         public Task CreateUserAsync(string login, string fullName, string[] groups, string password, UserCredentials userCredentials = null)